SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

 <h3>Range of robot</h3>
 Second topic to consider is the range of motion of the ABB CRB 1100.
 In general the range of the TCP0 (center of flange) is about 74cm.
-In addition, to solve the given tasks, the range of "free positioning decreases.
+In addition, to solve the given tasks, the range of "free positioning" decreases.
 In particular, the taskboard must be placed in an orientation, so that the "wind wire" area faces the robot´s base.
 With our tools and configuration, it is not possible to rotate the taskboard so that the winding area is orientated away from the base.

 <div style="display: flex;">